 Then it’s on to the final sights, and the tour saves the best till last – Laguna Verde, Laguna Blanca & Licancabur Volcano.

 The two lagoons, one green and one white, are right next to each other, eclipsed by the perfectly cone-shaped Licancabur stratovolcano.

 From here it’s a short drive to the Chilean border where you are dropped off.
 Alternatively, you can take the jeep back to Uyuni if you need to, but it’s about an 8-hour journey.
-Most backpackers head into the Atacama and fly or bus to their next destination from there.
+Most backpackers head into San Pedro De Atacama and fly or bus to their next destination from there.

 The information in this itinerary is based on the 3-day salt flats tour with did with Salty Desert Aventours.
 Other tours may not follow the exact same route or plan.

 THE BEST SIGHTS ON THE SALAR DE UYUNI TOUR

 A Salar de Uyuni tour takes you to some of the most unique natural landscapes in the whole of South America.
 Here are our top 5 sights from the entire trip:

 The deep red colour of Laguna Colorada is caused by red algae and other microorganisms in the lake.

 You can also see huge flocks of flamingos (or a flamboyance if you want to be fancy) feeding on the lake, and this is your also your chance to catch a sight of the rare James’s Flamingo, which can only be seen in this part of the world.

 2. Licancabur Volcano